robrix/A-Swiftly-Tilting-Parser/A Swiftly Tilting Parser.md

 # **COMPACTION in the FUTURE 🚀**

-- Generally must compact after derivative, or else cyclic → 🔄
+- Generally must compact after derivative, or else 🔄

 	- Can we avoid complex parsers altogether in some cases?